hmrc/cgt-property-disposals-frontend/README.md

 We attempt to automatically retrieve user details in ETMP using an identifier associated with the user's Government Gateway account.
-The API used to retrieve this data is called the Registier with ID API.
+The API used to retrieve this data is called the Register with ID API.
 If we can retrieve the data, the retrieved details will be used as a baseline set of details the user can use to subscribe to CGT with.
 The user can choose to supply